tanchu-git/synapse-nyc-taxi/README.md

 ### More tables creation and ingestion can be found in the [ldw folder](https://github.com/tanchu-git/synapse_nyc_taxi/tree/main/ldw)

 ## Data Transformation
-Now that the data is prepared, transformations can now be run to extract business value - like payment behaviour.
+Now that the data is prepared, transformations can now be done to extract business value - like payment behaviour.
 Do people prefer card or cash payment?
-Does that preference change over the weekend and between boroughs?
-Let's find out with some ```JOIN``` clauses and filter/aggregate the columns I need.
+Does the preference change over the weekend and between boroughs?
+Let's find out with some ```JOIN``` clauses and aggregate functions.
 ```sql
 USE nyc_taxi_ldw;